hariszaf/pema/16S_analysis_for_statistics_git/README.md

-This is an example output folder of P.E.M.A. for the Pavloudi *et al.* dataset.
+This is an example output folder of P.E.M.A. for the Pavloudi *et al.* dataset (https://www.ebi.ac.uk/ena/data/view/PRJEB20211).

 In this output folder you can find all the files as they are produced from P.E.M.A. but only for the one of the samples of the dataset.